Are you having the sole trader or limited company debate?

 Startups Pay Less Tax through Startup Exemption

 If you are a new start-up company, then there is one huge benefit of incorporation.
 You may qualify for relief from corporation tax for the first 3 years of trading subject to certain conditions.
-Revenue.ie say the relief is granted by reducing the corporation tax payable on the profits of the new trade.
+Revenue business relief is granted by reducing the corporation tax payable on the profits of the new trade.

-But – and this is a major point to note – this tax benefit of a Limited Company only applies to brand new businesses.
+But – and this is a major point – this tax benefit of a limited company only applies to brand new businesses.
 It does not apply if you are an existing sole trader or partnership, and you are turning your business into a company.

 Pay and pensions

-An incorporated company has more flexibility on the ways in which it pays employees and directors, such as a salary, directors’ fees and dividends.
+An incorporated company has more flexibility on paying employees and directors, such as a salary, directors’ fees and dividends.
 A director can receive payment for attending meetings if they are not an employee of the company.
 Dividends are regular payments (normally once a year) by a company to its shareholders out of its profits or reserves.

 A company may also pay proper business expenses to employees and directors – at civil service rates – on a tax-free basis.